 - Trek the actual trail that the Ancient Incas hiked more than 600 years ago.

 - Hike through the Sun Gate (Inti Punku) all the way to the famous Machu Picchu Citadel.

 - Experience the spectacular views of Machu Picchu from the Sun Gate.

 - Visit Machu Picchu Citadel in the late afternoon when it is less crowded.

 It is very important for potential trekkers of the 1 Day Inca Trail to understand that you are doing the same trail as the 2 Day Inca Trail, just quicker.
-Trekkers need to be in moderate to excellent physical condition to be able to do this trek and arrive at Machu Picchu Citadel on time.
-If you think the trek may be too strenuous, you may book the 2 day Inca Trail which arrives in Machu Picchu in one day but at a slower pace later in the day.
+Trekkers need to be in moderate to good physical condition to be able to do this trek and arrive at Machu Picchu Citadel on time.
+If you think the trek may be too strenuous, you may book the 2 day Inca Trail which arrives in Machu Picchu at a much slower pace, and later in the day.

 The weather on the Inca trail to Machu Picchu